open-mmlab/mmengine/docs/en/advanced_tutorials/data_element.md

 ## xxxDataSample

 There may be different types of labels in one sample, for example, there may be both instance-level labels (Box) and pixel-level labels (SegMap) in one image.
 Therefore, we need to have a higher-level encapsulation on top of PixelData, InstanceData, and PixelData to represent the image-level labels.
-This layer is named as `XXXDataSample` across the OpenMMLab series algorithms.
-In MMDet we have DetDataSample.
+This layer is named `XXXDataSample` across the OpenMMLab series algorithms.
+In MMDet we have `DetDataSample`.
 All the labels are encapsulated in `XXXDataSample` during the training process, so different deep learning tasks can maintain a uniform data flow and data processing method.

 ### Downstream library usage

 We take MMDet as an example to illustrate the use of the `DataSample` in downstream libraries and its constraints and naming styles.
 MMDet defined `DetDataSample` and seven fields, which are:

 - Annotation Information
-  - gt_instance(InstanceData): Instance annotation information includes the instance class, bounding box, etc. The type constraint is `InstanceData`.
+  - gt_instance (InstanceData): Instance annotation information includes the instance class, bounding box, etc. The type constraint is `InstanceData`.
-  - gt_panoptic_seg(PixelData): For panoptic segmentation annotation information, the required type is PixelData.
+  - gt_panoptic_seg (PixelData): For panoptic segmentation annotation information, the required type is PixelData.
-  - gt_semantic_seg(PixelData): Semantic segmentation annotation information.
+  - gt_semantic_seg (PixelData): Semantic segmentation annotation information.
 The type constraint is `PixelData`.
 - Prediction Results
-  - pred_instance(InstanceData): Instance prediction results includes the instance class, bounding boxes, etc. The type constraint is `InstanceData`.
+  - pred_instance (InstanceData): Instance prediction results include the instance class, bounding boxes, etc. The type constraint is `InstanceData`.
-  - pred_panoptic_seg(PixelData): Panoptic segmentation prediction results.
+  - pred_panoptic_seg (PixelData): Panoptic segmentation prediction results.
 The type constraint is `PixelData`.
-  - pred_semantic_seg(PixelData): Semantic segmentation prediction results.
+  - pred_semantic_seg (PixelData): Semantic segmentation prediction results.
 The type constraint is `PixelData`.
 - Intermediate Results
-  - proposal(InstanceData): Mostly used for the RPN results in the two-stage algorithms.
+  - proposal (InstanceData): Mostly used for the RPN results in the two-stage algorithms.
 The type constraint is `InstanceData`.

 ```python
 from mmengine.structures import BaseDataElement